Dental Hygiene BAS Information

 How to Apply for the Dental Hygiene BAS

 Dental Hygiene BAS is a Selective Admission program, which means it has strict admission criteria and a separate application process.
-For details on applying to the program, submitting Transcripts, program Funding, and other important resources, please visit the Selective Admission homepage.
+For details on applying to the program, submitting transcripts, program funding, and other important resources, please visit the Selective Admission page.

 Important Dates and Deadlines for the Dental Hygiene BAS